-Affiliate Non-Profit - Housing Partners I, Inc. (HPI, Inc.) was created in 1991 to develop, own, and manage affordable housing as an affiliate non-profit of HACSB.
-HPI, Inc.'s designation as a Community Housing Development Organization (CHDO) allows it to apply for and receive HOME funds from the County of San Bernardino, Department of Community Development and Housing and other cities for the acquisition, development and rehabilitation of housing units.
+Affiliate Non-Profit - Housing Partners I, Inc. (HPI, Inc.) was created in 1991 to assist in the development of affordable housing as an affiliate non-profit of HACSB.
+HPI, Inc.'s designation as a Community Housing Development Organization (CHDO) allows it to apply for and receive set-aside Home Investment Partnerships Program (HOME) funds from San Bernardino County's Department of Community Development and Housing and other cities for the acquisition, development, and rehabilitation of housing units.
 With over 30 years of housing development experience behind it, HPI, Inc. provides HACSB the means to leverage a variety of public and private funding sources to continue to increase the supply of affordable housing throughout the county of San Bernardino.
+Through the leveraging of HPI, a large number of affordable housing units have been created, owned and operated in the County.
+These units are shown in the following table.